 - Gladiolus ‘Frizzled Coral Lace’-peachy pink color

 - Gladiolus papilio-lavender color

 Most of these gladioli need full sun.
 A comprehensive list of these beautiful flowers can be found at The National Gardening Association’s gladioli database.

 Finally, just like other plants, gladioli can be victim to pests.
 Watch out for snails, aphids, mealybugs, and other critters that you may find roaming about your flowers.
 Pest sprays and home made pest repellents can help keep these insects away from your gladioli.

 Get Your Hardy Gladiolus!

-In conclusion, I hope you enjoyed this quick introduction to the beautiful August gladioli.
+In conclusion, I hope you enjoyed this quick introduction on when to plant gladiolus and more information about August’s birth flower.
 If you have anything to add to this hardy gladiolus blog, let me know in the comments section below.
 Happy gardening!